Problematic Porn Use and The Stages of Addiction

 Continued dopamine release in the NAcc leads to increased dynorphin levels- this is the brain chemical brake to slow the release of dopamine and lessens the brains responsivity to dopamine

 This results in a decrease in the reward threshold – desensitization.
+This means you don’t feel as much pleasure as you did before.

-Stage 2: Withdrawal
+Stage 2: Withdrawal/ Crash

 This is the "Dark Side" of addiction: where you are driven to escape discomfort.
+After the high, there comes the crash.

 Following the initial high, the brain enters a state of negative emotional distress.